TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 Alternatively, if you do not wish to do this, you may make a formal request delete your Personal Data held by Indeed.
 In order to do so, please email to privacy-dept @ indeed.com (remove spaces when sending email) from the email address associated with your account, and paste the following sentence in your email: “I am requesting to delete my personal data.”
 Once your request has been confirmed, Indeed will initiate the necessary steps to execute this exercise, including the deletion of your Indeed account.
 Where the deletion request relates to Personal Data that you previously requested be made public on Indeed (e.g. a Job Seeker posting a public resume), we will make reasonable efforts to inform any other controllers of this request.
 If you have interacted with Indeed using more than one email address, please send a subsequent from the additional email addresses so that we may delete this personal data as well.

 **PLEASE NOTE: by requesting the deletion of your Personal Data, you will no longer be able to create an account with Indeed using the same email address.
-If you simply wish to close your account, please click the “close my account” button in your account page.**
+If you simply wish to close your account, please click the “close my account” button in your account page. ** **Additionally, if you use Indeed Apply for an application or take any other action on the Site using the same email address associated with your deletion request, you may not receive certain communications associated with those actions from Indeed or other Indeed users.**

 **10.6 Some Limitations**